arasgungore/arasgungore/README.md

-## Welcome to my GitHub page
+## Welcome to my GitHub page 👋

-Hello 👋, my name is Aras Güngöre.
+Hello, my name is Aras Güngöre.
 I am a junior Electrical-Electronics Engineering major and Computer Engineering minor student at Boğaziçi University.
 Check out my GitHub page to learn more about me and my projects.